 https://www.neowin.net/news/nyt-hacker-stole-details-about-openais-ai-tech-but-the-company-kept-it-quiet/

-OpenAI Was Hacked But Never Told by the FBI
+OpenAI was Hacked But Never Told FBI

 https://www.thedailybeast.com/openai-was-hacked-but-never-told-fbi

-Bourgeois added, 'While I support Leopold's passion for building safe AGI (artificial general intelligence), I disagree with many of the points he has made about OpenAI's work since then, including his views on OpenAI's security, particularly since this incident was addressed and reported to the board before Leopold joined the company.'
+Bourgeois added, 'While I share Leopold's passion for building safe AGI (artificial general intelligence), I disagree with many of the points he has made about OpenAI's work since then, including his views on OpenAI's security, particularly since this incident was addressed and reported to the board before Leopold joined the company.'

-in Software, Security, Posted by logu_ii
+in AI, Software, Security, Posted by logu_ii